amomen9/PostgreSQL/Backup/simple systemd Backup Automation/patroni.md

 (! [ -z $PATRONI_YAML_PATH ] && ! [ -z $USER ] && ! [ -z $PORT ] && \
 ! [ -z $PG_LOCAL_FULL_BACKUP_DIR ] && ! [ -z $PG_FULL_BACKUP_DIR ] && \
 ! [ -z $PG_FULL_BACKUP_ARCHIVE_DIR ]) || \
 { echo "At least one variable is not assigned a value to.
-Check your variables." >&2; exit 1; }
+Check your variables." >&2; exitscript 1; }
 # Exit the script if any of the variables are not assigned a value to.

-set -o xtrace

 if [ $(ip -4 addr show $(ip -br link | awk '$1 != "lo" {print $1}' | tail -1) | grep -oP '(?<=inet\s)\d+(\.\d+){3}' | wc -l) -ne 2 ]; then
-	echo "Backup process was skipped because this is not the primary replica." exit 0 fi
+	echo "Backup process was skipped because this is not the primary replica." exitscript 0 fi
 # Full backup will be only taken from the primary replica in a replication cluster according to the policies.
 A secondary replica however can
 # also be manually specified.